-215 PRINCIPLES OF SPEECH CORRECTION F and S. A study of the child's speech development and the types of speech defects that may occur.
+215 PRINCIPLES OF SPEECH CORRECTION.
+F. A study of the child's speech development and the types of speech defects that may occur.
 The course is designed to help the classroom teacher understand and correct minor defects and to handle speech improvement in the classroom.
-The course will also serve to introduce the student to the profession of speech pathology and audiclogy.
+The course will also serve to introduce the student to the profession of speech pathology and audiology.
 Mr. M. Vande Guchte.

 307 FUNDAMENTALS OF SPEECH SCIENCE.
-F. A study of the anatomy and physiology of the speech organs, the acoustic characteristics of speech production, speech sound formation, and phonetic transcription utilizing the International Phonetic Alphabet.
-Prerequisite: 215.
-Not offered 1975-76.
+F. A study of the anatomy and physiology of the speech organs, the acoustic characteristics of speech production, speech sound formation, and phonetic transcription utilizing the International Phonetic Alphabet, Prerequisite: 215.
+Mr. M. Vande Guchte.

 308 BASIC AUDIOLOGY AND AUDIOMETRY.
 S. A study of the fundamental aspects of hearing: the physics of sound, the anatomy of the ear, the nature of hearing and hearing impairment, and the testing of hearing.
 Prerequisite: 307 or permission of instructor.
-Not offered 1975-76.
+Mr. M. Van de Guchte.

-ORAL INTERPRETATION AND DRAMA
+ORAL HITERPRETATION AND DRAMA